 By Heidi Moretti, MS, RD

 There are 7 essential oils for the thyroid that may improve its function.
-First we will discuss what negatively affects thyroid function.
+First, we will discuss what negatively affects thyroid function.

 Diet & Environmental Factors

 Toxins and inflammation are known to make our thyroid function suffer.
-We know this is a real problem because a huge percentage of the population now have thyroid problems, including weight gain, altered metabolism and more!
+We know this is a real problem because a huge percentage of the population now has thyroid problems, including weight gain, altered metabolism and more!

 A great lifestyle can go a long way to helping your thyroid function

-Use of essential oils is also emerging as a great way to support our thyroid health.
+The use of essential oils is also emerging as a great way to support our thyroid health.
 Many plants that are mentioned here support your overall health, your thyroid, and metabolism in many ways.

 The root cause of many thyroid issues is imbalanced diet, processed foods, leaky gut, exposure to chemicals, and too much inflammation.
 Here is how: